 Health Center Boards and Novel Coronavirus (COVID-19) – resource from NACHC

-This document discusses how health center boards are exercising their governance duties related to COVID-19.
-Examples include ensuring there are plans in place, considering resource needs and long-term strategic implications, ensuring they can stay connected and continue to meet monthly, and continuing to serve as community ambassadors The full document is available here.
+This document discusses how CHC boards are exercising their governance duties related to COVID-19.
+Examples include ensuring there are plans in place, considering resource needs and long-term strategic implications, ensuring they can stay connected and continue to meet monthly, and continuing to serve as community ambassadors.

-The Colorado Department of Public Health and Environment (CDPHE) has assemebled COVID-19 resources for healthcare providers and local public health agencies.
+The Colorado Department of Public Health and Environment (CDPHE) has assembled COVID-19 resources for healthcare providers and local public health agencies.
 This includes information on the following:

 - Emergency medical services

 - Health Alert Network (HAN) Messages

 - How to conduct a facility health screening

 - COVID-19: Resources, Links, and Information for People With and Without Disabilities from the Colorado Cross-Disability Coalition